The Leader’s Role in Strategic Planning & Management when bringing organizational alignment to your company.

 - Clearly communicating goals and timetables

 - Having a means of keeping track of your progress

 - Assigning clear responsibility and accountability

 - Rewarding and recognizing those who have executed the strategies

 Today, the entire organization must be in Strategic Alignment to achieve your vision.
 Only when executive leadership, board, staff and volunteers are fully aligned toward achieving a shared vision, when you consistently communicate your positive social impact and achievements, when you are attracting investors rather than seeking funders, will you truly become successful.

 Dennis C. Miller is a nationally recognized strategic leadership coach, executive search consultant, author and motivational speaker.
-He is the managing director of The Nonprofit Search Group with more than 35 years of experience working with nonprofit board leadership and chief executives across the country.
+He has more than 35 years of experience working with nonprofit board leadership and chief executives across the country.
 Miller is also an expert in board governance, leadership development, philanthropy and succession planning.
 In addition, he is a sought-after motivational speaker, retreat facilitator and leadership performance coach.
 Dennis can be contacted at email@example.com